danrot/master-thesis/03_implementation.md

 The JCR specification defines a lot of different requirements in different chapters.
 Since it is not possible to support all these requirements from the beginning, there has to be an easy way for the implementation to define which tests are supported, and therefore should be executed.
-Otherwise it would be hard to do test driven development supported by continous integration, since currently not implemented features would always break the build.
+Otherwise, it would be hard to do test driven development supported by continuous integration, since currently not implemented features would always break the build.
 Figure 3.2 shows how this is achieved.